 Among skills needed for interior design is a distinct personal and professional perspective.
 Like all great artists, designers are said to have a unique perspective.
 An interior designer’s perspective often reflects a combination of knowledge, experience, and intuition.
 Some designers might cultivate a perspective and leverage it as a brand, becoming well known for their creative approach.

 An example of perspective might be incorporating one’s unique background into their art.
 Some examples include those from disadvantaged or minority backgrounds.
 These individuals may even use their design skills to solve problems creatively in their communities.
 Another perspective might emphasize eco-friendly and sustainable materials to combat climate change.

 Modern interior designers benefit from 3-D rendering programs that help them represent a space that is easy to visualize and work with digitally.
 CAD software is used across the design and construction process allowing multiple teams to use the same tools and ensure nothing is lost in translation.

 Computer-aided design (CAD) involves the use of digital software to virtually render a space and its various elements.
 Interior designers work within strict client expectations and building codes.
 Designers can easily incorporate these standards and measurements into their renders, down to fractions of an inch.

 Important to interior design is knowledge of building codes and safety standards, which are often specific to building category and geographic region.
 Good design incorporates electric, plumbing, and lighting standards.
 There may be local, state, and federal construction guidelines and building codes at play.
 Every design detail matters and can impact the efficiency and utility of a space.

 Building codes include measurement requirements in addition to lighting, electrical, and gas specifications.
-They can also mandate that designers plan for multiple scenarios and provide flexibility in the event of an emergency.
+They can also mandate that designers plan for multiple scenarios and provide flexibility in the event of an emergency or crisis.
 For instance, a hospital waiting room may have to become a triage center in the event of a disaster.